Industries

 • An honest no-go if the data, the volumes or the economics do not support a build yet

 Most fintech AI failures are not model failures.
 They are missing structure: no audit trail, no PII boundary, no human gate on irreversible actions, no accuracy number anyone will sign.
-We build that structure in from day one, designed to support DPDP, GDPR and SOC 2 expectations.
+We build that structure in from day one, designed to support DPDP, GDPR, PCI DSS and SOC 2 expectations.
 We say designed to support deliberately: certification is your auditor's call, evidence is our job.

 • Least-privilege access: the system gets the minimum it needs, in your accounts wherever possible